 Each country may select and use testing and sampling methodologies to establish their appropriate level of protection.
-The following methodologies are recommended, but alternative methodologies may be appropriate:
+The sampling must be based on criteria to ensure phytosanitary integrity and traceability, and be of a size that allows for the detection of Tilletia indica.
+The following methodologies are recommended:

 - 2.3.1.
-Testing methodology (See Appendices) - same as for establishment of the PFA, see Section 1.5.1 - 2.3.2.
-Sample size (based on existing practices) same as for establishment of the PFA, see Section 1.5.2

-2.3.3.
-Sampling methodology

-- same as for establishment of the PFA, see Section 1.5.3 - 2.3.4.
-Sampling intensity please refer to Section 2.2
+Sampling methodology - same as for establishment of the PFA, see Section 1.5.1 - 2.3.2.
+Sample size (based on existing practices)same as for establishment of the PFA, see Section 1.5.2 - 2.3.3.
+Sampling frequency please refer to Section 2.2 - 2.3.4.
+Testing methodology (See Appendix 1)• same as for establishment of the PFA, see Section 1.5.4

-3. Verification of a Karnal bunt free area
+3. Verification of a Karnal bunt PFA

 The NPPO must verify compliance with the requirements to establish and maintain the PFA.
-Any verification survey conducted by the NPPO should follow a sampling intensity of one sample per two million bushels (54,000 t).
-The absence of reports of Karnal bunt from importing countries testing shipments could also contribute to verification of Karnal bunt free area maintenance.
+Any verification survey conducted by the NPPO should follow an appropriate sampling frequency, e.g. one sample per two million bushels (54,000 t).
+The absence of reports of Karnal bunt from importing countries testing shipments could also contribute to verification of Karnal bunt PFA maintenance.

-4. Change of the Pest Free Area Status
+4. Change of the PFA Status